kaiqiong/sparseSOMNiBUS_simu/README.md

 If you use this code, please cite:

-> Zhao K, et al. (2025). *A novel high-dimensional model for identifying regional DNA methylation QTLs.* [Manuscript under review].
+> Zhao K, et al. (2025). *A novel high-dimensional model for identifying regional DNA methylation QTLs.* Biostatistics. https://doi.org/10.1093/biostatistics/kxaf032.